mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

 TODO - Link to final livescript.

 Even when you are very comfortable with programming, Live Tasks can really help with the exploration phase of many projects but they are just the beginning of your journey into a larger world.
-For more complicated workflows such as classification, Video labelling and Deep Learning Network design, MATLAB and its ecosystem of toolboxes have a [large number of fully featured apps](https://uk.mathworks.com/help/referencelist.html?type=app), often including code generation.
+For more complicated workflows such as Classification, Video labelling and Deep Learning Network design, MATLAB and its ecosystem of toolboxes have a [large number of fully featured apps](https://uk.mathworks.com/help/referencelist.html?type=app), often including code generation.

 TO DO: Links to individual apps mentioned above